floriankuc/flowkuc-svelte-blog/src/routes/blog/posts/ts-enums-vs-strings.md

 }
 ```

 Enums provide readability and maintainability.
-But maybe they could be a bit too tempting to be utilised in a possibly disproportionate manner.

 Correctly named a string enum will immediately convey its meaning as the concept of the collection of values it resembles, nicely encapsulated.
-The type safety is fantastic.

 Working with string enum types can sometimes be irritating however.
 They require intellisense or lookups to properly identify their corresponding string values and even then - the name of their identifier will probably give the actual value away 90 % of the time anyway.